-Promoting research as to the causes of the current rapid acceleration in global temperatures – unlinked from economic activity and the global recession and far exceeding model prediction.
-Understanding the contribution of AGW into this measure set.
+Promoting research as to the causes of the current rapid acceleration in global temperatures – partially linked to economic activity, unabated by the global recession, and far exceeding model prediction.
+Understanding the contribution of AGW atmospheric carbon and methane into this measure set.

 Propaganda Climate ‘Science’